michaelnowotny/cocos/README.md

 </pre>

 #### Multi-GPU Usage:
-To run the function 'my_gpu_function' over separate batches of input data on different GPUs in parallel, create a pool of GPU devices:
+To run the function `my_gpu_function` over separate batches of input data on different GPUs in parallel, create a pool of GPU devices:
 <pre>
-device_pool = cd.ComputeDevicePool()
+device_pool = cocos.multi_processing.device_pool.ComputeDevicePool()
 </pre>
 Put the arguments to the function into
 *   a list of args lists and (one list per batch)